 - imposing sanctions on your centre – if so these will be communicated to you in accordance with our Sanctions Policy along with the rationale for the sanction(s) selected,

-- in cases where certificates are deemed to be invalid, inform your centre concerned and the Regulatory Bodies why they are invalid and any action to be taken for reassessment and/or for the withdrawal of the certificates.
+- in cases where certificates are deemed to be invalid, inform your centre concerned and, for regulated qualifications, inform Ofqual why they are invalid and any action to be taken for reassessment and/or for the withdrawal of the certificates.
 We will also ask the centre to let the affected learners know the action we are taking and that their original certificates are invalid and ask the centre – where possible – to return the invalid certificates to us.
 We will also amend our learner database so that duplicates of the invalid certificates cannot be issued and we expect the centre to amend their records to show that the original awards are invalid,

 - amending aspects of our qualification development, delivery and awarding arrangements and, if required, assessment and/or monitoring arrangements and associated guidance to prevent the issue from reoccurrence, and